-The development costs eligible to be placed in the assets under intangible fixed assets are the costs of manufacturing and developing prototypes, products, inventions and expertise of value for the future activities of the company.
+ORES has taken the option to activate development costs under intangible fixed assets.
+Those development costs eligible to be placed in the assets under intangible fixed assets are the costs of manufacturing and developing prototypes, products, inventions and expertise of value for the future activities of the company.